MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 1. If the involved account isn't sensitive, reset the password of that account.
 Resetting the password prevents the attacker from creating new Kerberos tickets from the password hash.
 Existing tickets are still usable until they expire.

 1. If the involved account is sensitive, consider resetting the KRBTGT account twice, as in the Golden Ticket suspicious activity.
 Resetting the KRBTGT twice invalidates all domain Kerberos tickets, so plan around the impact before doing so.
-See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also refer to using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
+See guidance in the [KRBTGT account article](/windows/security/identity-protection/access-control/active-directory-accounts#krbtgt-account).
 As this is typically a lateral movement technique, follow the best practices of [Pass the hash recommendations](https://www.microsoft.com/download/details.aspx?id=36036).

 ## Identity theft using Pass-the-Ticket attack